mage2cookbook/mage2cookbook-docker-apache/README.md

 # Magento 2 CookBook Docker

-This Magento 2 Docker repo is used in the upcoming Magento 2 CookBook by Packtpub Publishing media 2016
+This Magento 2 Docker repo is used in the upcoming Magento 2 CookBook by Packtpub Publishing medio 2016 written by: Ray Bogman & Vladimir Kerkhof

 ## Kudos and Respect